- Download our New York City Schools Guide

 Are New Yorkers rude?
 Is this difficult for expats to adjust to?

 New York is massive and plays host to an incredible variety of different cultures and people of different backgrounds, many of whom are expats themselves.
 So making new friends is likely to be a similar process to what it would be in any other expat destination.
-New Yorkers do have a reputation for being abrupt and curt; however, this attitude is more a reflection of the pace of the city rather than the demeanour of its individuals.
+New Yorkers do have a reputation for being abrupt and curt, but this attitude is more a reflection of the pace of the city rather than the demeanour of its individuals.

 Is New York a safe expat destination?